sanjeevpr/sanjeevpr.github.io/about.md

 ---

 ## Introduction
 Hi!
-I am Sanjiv.
-I am a software developer (backend) from Bengaluru, India with around 3 years of experience.
+I am Sanjiv, an inquisitive and driven Software Engineer with 3 years of experience from Bengaluru, India.
+Previous accomplishments include increasing API performance by 90% and reducing Kafka lag by 100% which led to an increase in the sales volume.
+An empathetic team player and an innovative creative thinker.
 I specialize in **Java** and have professional experience working with **Spring framework**, and **Elasticsearch**.
 I also have experience working with **Microservices, JavaScript, Angular, MySQL, MongoDB, Apache Kafka, Couchbase, Redis, Docker, and Kubernetes**.

 <div class="divider"></div>